mia-platform/documentation/docs/fast_data/single_view_trigger_generator.md

 This Plugin is a BETA Plugin and, as such, is currently under active development.
 Pay attention using it.
 :::

 The Single View Trigger Generator is a new component of the Fast Data architecture.
-Its introductions allow to split the import phase from the [strategies](/fast_data/the_basics.md#strategies) execution, which currently are both handled by the [Real Time Updater](/fast_data/realtime_updater.md).
+Its introduction enables a full-event driver architecture and allows splitting the import phase from [strategies](/fast_data/the_basics.md#strategies) execution, which are currently handled both by the [Real Time Updater](/fast_data/realtime_updater.md).

 Here below a diagram showing how the Single View Trigger Generator service integrates with Fast Data flow is provided: